asrinsevim/PegasusFlightTracker/README.md

 ## Usage

 ### Automated Execution
 The primary way to use this project is to let the automation run.
-The workflow is scheduled to trigger automatically at 07:00 and 19:00 UTC (10:00 AM and 10:00 PM Turkey Time) as defined in `flight-tracker.yml`.
+The workflow is scheduled to trigger automatically at 19:00 UTC (10:00 AM and 10:00 PM Turkey Time) as defined in `flight-tracker.yml`.

 ### Manual Execution
 You can also trigger a run manually at any time: